loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 * 🔵 Small circular touchscreen, for use **without a smartphone**.
 * 📡 Wi-Fi in addition to Bluetooth
 * 🔊 Basic internal loudspeaker
-* 🌡️ Light sensors
+* 👁️ Light sensors
 * 🌈 More LEDs!

 ### Premium Features *(in a few years)*

 * 🔵 Larger circular touchscreen
-* 🔊 High quality loudspeaker (security and privacy is a priority)
+* 🔊 High quality loudspeaker
-* 🗣️ Microphone, for voice-activation
+* 🗣️ Microphone, for voice-activation (security and privacy is a priority)
 * 💾 Internal (hidden) MicroSD card slot for local storage
 * 🌡️ Temperature and motion sensors
 * 🌈 Even more LEDs!!

 ---

-## (Semi) Open Source App Store
+## App Store

-* 🆓 Some free, some freemium
+* 🆓 Some paid, some free, some freemium
 * 🛠️ Some made by us
 * 🌐 Some by other devs (curated)
+* 🧑‍💻 Some fully open source, some 'semi' open source

+All app code and data passes through JellyBerry servers, so that we can block insecure, malicious or inappropriate usage, and guarantee our users' privacy.
+This may also lead to other revenue streams, because JellyBerry will be the trusted source of server-side services like voice recognition and chat APIs.

+> ⚠️ Users can opt-in to 'Jailbreak' mode, which allows a JellyBerry to run
+> untrusted apps from outside the app store.
+Every JellyBerry has a hidden
+> internal USB connector, which can be used to connect it to a computer running
+> the JellyBerry command-line utility.
+This can then install apps from outside
+> the app store.
+It's a **“Wild West”** of open-source apps — *“install on your
+> device at your own peril!”*

 ### App Ideas